QueueClassic/queue_classic/readme.md

 ## Proven

-queue\_classic was designed out of necessity.
-I needed a message queue that was fast, reliable, and low maintenance.
-It was built upon PostgreSQL out of a motivation of not wanting to add a redis or 0MQ service to my network of services.
-It boasts a small API and very few features.
-It was designed to be simple.
-Thus, if you need advanced queueing features, queue\_classic is not for you; try 0MQ, rabbitmq, or redis.
+queue\_classic was designed out of the necessity for a fast, reliable, low maintenance message queue.
+It was built upon PostgreSQL to avoid the necessity of adding redis or 0MQ services to my applications.
+It was designed to be simple, with a small API and very few features.
+For a simple mechanism to distribute jobs to worker processes, especially if you are already running PostgreSQL, queue\_classic is exactly what you should be using.
+If you need more advanced queueing features, you should investigate 0MQ, rabbitmq, or redis.
-But if you are already running a PostgreSQL database, and you need a simple mechanism to distribute jobs to worker processes, then queue\_classic is exactly what you need to be using.

 ### Heroku Postgres

-The Heroku Postgres team uses queue\_classic to monitor the health of customer databases.
-They process 200 jobs per second using a [fugu](https://postgres.heroku.com/pricing) database.
+The Heroku Postgres team uses queue\_classic to monitor the health of customer databases, processng 200 jobs per second using a [fugu](https://postgres.heroku.com/pricing) database.
 They chose queue\_classic because of its simplicity and reliability.

 ### Cloudapp

-Larry uses queue\_classic to deliver cloudapp's push notifications and to collect file meta-data from S3.
-Cloudapp processes nearly 14 jobs per second.
+Larry uses queue\_classic to deliver cloudapp's push notifications and collect file meta-data from S3, processing nearly 14 jobs per second.

 ```
 I haven't even touched QC since setting it up.